simscape/Aircraft-VTOL-Battery-Pack-Simscape/README.md

 # **Electric Aircraft (VTOL) Battery Pack Model with Simscape&trade;**
 Copyright 2022 The MathWorks, Inc.

-This example models a vertical takeoff and landing (VTOL) aircraft and explores the workflow of designing the battery pack.
+This example models an vertical takeoff and landing (VTOL) aircraft and explores the workflow of designing the battery pack.

 * **Batteries, motors, and propellers** are integrated to model the aircraft